joshuaeyu/joshuaeyu.github.io/index.markdown

 Hello!
 My name is Josh.
 I'm currently pursuing a M.S. in Computer Science through Georgia Institute of Technology's OMSCS program.
 I am actively seeking entry level or internship roles in software engineering.

-I'm interested in computer graphics because it is exciting to learn the theory and practice of transforming code into the visual media seen in my favorite video games and movies.
+I'm interested in computer graphics because it is exciting to learn the theory and practice of transforming code into stunning visuals I see in my favorite video games and movies.
 So far, I've learned the fundamentals of real-time rendering and developed a rudimentary 3D graphics engine.
 I'm eager to continue learning computer graphics theory while improving my overall software engineering skills.

 I originally earned a B.S. in Chemical Engineering from the University of California, Los Angeles (UCLA).
 After graduating, I worked at a major biopharmaceutical company for five years in multiple technical operations roles, the longest and most recent of which was as an Automation Engineer.
-In Fall 2023, I began Georgia Tech's OMSCS program.

 ---